mfsabbagh/starter-academic/content/authors/admin/_index.md

 email: ""

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

 I am a pathology resident at MGH.